Bhargavacharanreddy/100DaysOfMLCodeChallenge/log.md

 **Today's Progress :**  Today I have started with Course1 ( Neural Networks and Deep Learning ) of Coursera's Deep learning Specialization Track.

 **Thoughts :** I thought by posting what I learnt will help me understand well about the concepts.

 **Link of Work:** I have written a post about "What is a neural network?"
 [Post link](https://cherrythecoder.wordpress.com/2018/07/24/what-is-a-neural-network/)

+## Day 2 : July 25th, 2018
+**Today's Progress :**  Today I have finished the week1 ( Neural Networks and Deep Learning ) of Coursera's Deep learning Specialization Track.

+**Thoughts :** I thought by posting what I learnt will help me understand well about the concepts.

+**Link of Work:** I have publised a post   [Post link](https://cherrythecoder.wordpress.com/2018/07/26/day2-100daysofmlcode-challenge/)